koenrh/shell-scripts/README.md

 Get a list of all announced prefixes for a given ASN.

+### getrdslogs

+Download all logs for a given Amazon RDS instance.

 ### s3check

 Check the public permissions of an Amazon S3 bucket.